andrewbatallones/golang-tutorial/README.md

 ### Questions to ask
 - How to import external packages and create your packages
+    - A crucial part of importing packages is having the mod.go (think of it as a package.json or Ruby Gemfile).
+It will keep track of information on your package.
+You can then use that to have nested packages and import them to other packages as needed.
 - Find out what type assertion is

 ### Other notes